EuropeanaNewspapers/ner-app/README.md

 The Stanford NER package offers a lot of settings that can influence the binary model generation process.
-These settings can be configured using `austen.prop`, For more information on the Stanford settings see [Stanford NER FAQ](http://nlp.stanford.edu/software/crf-faq.shtml).
+These settings can be configured using `austen.prop`.
+For more information on the Stanford settings, see [Stanford NER FAQ](http://nlp.stanford.edu/software/crf-faq.shtml).

 Binary classification models generated with this tool are fully compatible with the upstream